-- Follow camping, fire, and recreation regulations from applicable land management agencies (see USFS, BLM, and other permits). - Participants under the age of 18 must sleep in single gender rooms or tents. - Appropriate footwear is required in camp, hiking, or on water based trips. - No pets are allowed on CO trips.
+• Follow camping, fire, and recreation regulations from applicable land management agencies (see USFS, BLM, and other permits).

+• Participants under the age of 18 must sleep in single gender rooms or tents.

+• Appropriate closed-toed footwear is required in camp, hiking, and on water based trips.

+• No pets are allowed on CO trips.